 Axelrod was especially concerned about reversing course.
 The campaign had run millions of dollars in ads specifically on the issue.
 To underscore the point, he screened a roughly ten-minute montage of every Obama ad blasting McCain as a tax-raiser.
 It was to little avail.
 By late July, when the president held an Oval Office meeting with several prominent health economists, it was clear he intended to endorse the tax (though it ultimately fell hardest on upper-income workers).
 Axelrod stood off to the side and said little.

 Axelrod said plenty during the health care fight actually.
-The self-described “populist” was feeding dutiful JournoList scribes like Jon Chait and Matt Yglesias, as well as John Cole, cues to attack the “left” for raising justified concerns about both the bill, and what it would mean for the Democratic Party:
+The self-described “populist” was feeding dutiful JournoList scribes like Jon Chait, Matt Yglesias and John Cole cues to attack the “left” for raising justified concerns about both the bill, and what it would mean for the Democratic Party. . . [cont’d.]: